lhy11009/aspectLib/README.md

 In the scripts, I define "parental" classes and class functions in the first order scripts and make "daughter" classes that inherit there parents in the second order scripts.
 A good example could be seen in the script of (todo).py

+# Topics

+## Run on server

+The basic idea is to only use bash to nevigate around the package managing issue of python.

+### Case managements

+The entire workflow here is:
+* read configuration from a json file
+* periodically check the running case to update the run time file
+* perform operations like restart / terminate/ download a running case when needed.
+* put up a report since last check

+#### Reading configuration from a json file

+script:
+	bash_scripts/parse_case.sh
+	utilities/bash_scripts/utilities.sh
+	utilities/bash_scripts/JSON.sh

+#### Save case running info in a file (todo)

+script:
+	bash_scripts/parse_case.sh

+Here, I put case run time info into a separte file "run_time.log", the format of this file is like:

+	key = value

+The information I want to include:
+* step : step in model
+* last_restart_step : last step it restarted
+* time : time in model
+* last_restart_time : last time in model it restarted
+* wallclock : total wallclock
+* this_wallclock : wallclock after last restart

+#### Restart a previous case (to be tested)

+script:
+	bash_scripts/parse_case.sh

+Here, I'd like to restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).

+# Projects

+## TwoDSubduction

+### Cases

+Related script:

+	TwoDSubduction/Cases.py

+An interfaces for creating new cases.

+In this script, I inherit from the parental class (Case.py) and create one for operation and one for handling and passing around variables.

+	class CASE(CasesP.CASE):

+	class CASE_OPT(CasesP.CASE_OPT):

+In this first one, I basically coded sections in the prm file to substitute a existing prm file.
+These operations are done in two different ways:
+* Substitute by key word and value.
+* Rewrite a big chunk of settings directly.
+The first one is the standard, while the second one is needed for changing some major setting (sph vs cart).

+The idea of working like this are:
+* Be able to reproduce all the major settings
+* Note down all the major steps that I don't rework them (unless some specific tests are needed.).

+#### Code logistics

+With the "class CASE", there are two major operation, namely:

+	configure_prm()

+and

+	configure_wb()

+"configure_prm" contains these few sections:
+* geometry (i.e. chunk or box)
+* material model (e.g. shear zone, yielding, upper to lower mantle) (todo, write this cleanly like above, i.e, put everything in a "configure geometry function")